awyspr/fieldnotes/2026-02-19-awsmp-portfolio-sizes.md

 ### The Not-Quite-So-Big Guns

 - [kCloudHubs LLC](https://aws.amazon.com/marketplace/seller-profile?id=seller-kuxjetipx54va)
 This seller has 127 public Marketplace entries ...
-This seemed quite a large number until we found NMSC and Bitnami and ProComputers.
+This seemed quite a large number until we found NMSC and Bitnami and ProComputers and rearc.

 - [Deloitte Consulting LLP](https://aws.amazon.com/marketplace/seller-profile?id=seller-qkumbjysee36y)
 This seller has 126 public Marketplace entries ...
-Again this seemed quite a large number until we found NMSC and Bitnami and ProComputers.
+Again this seemed quite a large number until we found NMSC and Bitnami and ProComputers and rearc.

 - [ATH InfoSystems](https://aws.amazon.com/marketplace/seller-profile?id=d5fbea8c-b245-4d44-9bbe-42f583e64b54)
 This seller has 99 public Marketplace entries ...